threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***
 ### How can I bridge TFT from Binance Smart Chain (BSC) to Stellar (and vice versa)?

-To use the [BSC-Stellar Bridge](https://bridge.bsc.threefold.io/), follow the following steps.
-If this is your first time with MetaMask and BSC, read the section How to Set Up TFT on Metamask below.
+To use the [BSC-Stellar Bridge](https://bridge.bsc.threefold.io/), read the following steps.
+If this is your first time with MetaMask and BSC, read the section <a href="#faq?id=how-to-set-up-tft-on-metamask">How to Set Up TFT on Metamask</a> below.

 Note: Always start with a small amount the first time you try the Bridge.

 ***
-#### How to use the BSC-Stellar Bridge
+How to use the BSC-Stellar Bridge
 ***
 To use the BSC-Stellar Bridge, follow the following steps.
 If this is your first time with MetaMask and BSC, read the section Setting up TFT on Metamask.

 Note: Always start with a small amount the first time you try the Bridge.
 *
-#### Bridge from Stellar to BSC
+How to Bridge TFT from Stellar to BSC
 *
 Pre-requisites: